-So many people have been introduced to L'Arche by books written by Jean Vanier and others.
-It was many years ago that Rose Mattax read a book about L'Arche written by Henri Nouwen and felt the depiction of L'Arche "was a wonderful expression of Christian community."
-Many years later she was delighted to hear that the house across the street in her Chicago neighborhood was to become Peace House, the second L'Arche Chicago house.
-"It took a few decades, but eventually L'Arche came to me," Rose says with a laugh.
+So many people have been introduced to L’Arche through various books.
+It was many years ago that Rose Mattax read a book about L’Arche written by Henri Nouwen and felt the depiction of L’Arche “was a wonderful expression of Christian community.”
+Many years later she was delighted to hear that the house across the street in her Chicago neighborhood was to become Peace House, the second L’Arche Chicago house.
+“It took a few decades, but eventually L’Arche came to me,” Rose says with a laugh.

 Rose walked directly across the street from her own house on a Sunday afternoon to attend the Open House that inaugurated Peace House in 2014.
 “I met community members,” she recalls, “and it was very, very loving and extremely welcoming.
 My husband and I were very touched by the spirit of L’Arche I had read about.
 And here it was right on our doorstep!”

 By now there is well-worn path between Rose and John’s house and Peace House.
 Rose rarely misses the L’Arche Chicago monthly community night, when friends new and old gather at L’Arche for good food, reflection on a theme, visiting, and some music.

 Last year, everyone from Peace House was invited to a Memorial Day weekend BBQ in Rose and John’s backyard.
 L’Arche folks came to decorate their Christmas tree and celebrate the season.
 Some Friday nights Rose wanders over to have dinner and hang out.